Armageddon (2002): Background

-In December 2001, the then-World Wrestling Federation had originally planned to hold their Armageddon pay-per-view (PPV), which had been established as the annual December PPV in 1999.
-However, after the September 11 attacks, the 2001 event was canceled and replaced by Vengeance as the promotion felt that the "Armageddon" name would be offensive to the victims of the attacks.
-In 2002, Vengeance was moved up to July and Armageddon was reinstated for December, being held on December 15 at the Office Depot Center in Sunrise, a suburb of Fort Lauderdale, Florida.
-The third event in the Armageddon chronology, the 2002 event was the first Armageddon held under the World Wrestling Entertainment (WWE) name, as in May, the promotion was renamed from WWF to WWE.
+In the Decembers of 1999 and 2000, World Wrestling Entertainment (WWE), at the time known as the World Wrestling Federation (WWF), held an annual professional wrestling pay-per-view (PPV) event titled Armageddon.
+The event was originally planned to return in December 2001; however, after the September 11 attacks, the 2001 event was canceled and replaced by Vengeance as the promotion felt that the "Armageddon" name would be offensive to the victims of the attacks.
+In 2002, Vengeance was moved up to July while Armageddon was reinstated for December, being held on December 15, 2002 at the Office Depot Center in Sunrise, a suburb of Fort Lauderdale, Florida.
+It was the second Armageddon at the venue, after the inaugural 1999 event when the venue was still known as the National Car Rental Center (renamed during the summer of 2002).

+The 2002 event was the first Armageddon held under the WWE name, as earlier that year in May, the promotion was renamed from WWF to WWE.
 It was also the first Armageddon to be held after the introduction of the brand extension in March, where the promotion divided its roster between the Raw and SmackDown! brands where wrestlers were exclusively assigned to perform.
 The 2002 event featured wrestlers from both brands.